Are you a real estate agent that has tried creating your own video content, but aren’t happy with the results you are getting?

 To ensure your video has great quality audio, use a separate microphone when you record it.
 And, don’t worry, there are plenty of inexpensive microphones that will get the job done!

 For a professional quality microphone that plugs straight into your smartphone, try this one.

 Like any professional photographer, a professional real estate video will always get your good side!

 Great lighting goes a long way to achieving this, so how can you ensure your video lighting is on-point every time?
-Click here for a free guide to shooting great, professional videos on your smartphone.

 A shaking camera

 Unless you’re using a GoPro to film your outdoor adventures, there is no excuse for a shaking camera.

 And if you have someone holding the phone or camera to film, there will inevitably be at least the tiniest of shakes.

 For still, professional-quality videos every time, invest in a tripod or gimbal.
 There are plenty of options to suit any style and budget.

 A Verizon survey found that 92% of online video is viewed with the sound off.